AceZephyr/big-shoes/README.md

 Download or pull this repository.

-If you don't have Python installed, the easiest way to get it is from the Microsoft Store.
-Get the latest (non-beta) version.
+If you don't have Python installed, the easiest way to get it is from the [Microsoft Store](https://www.microsoft.com/en-us/p/python-39/9p7qfqmjrfp7).

 Double click _setup_python.bat to install necessary packages.